 The top one has to be that Pryor actually is the playmaker we saw last year in Cleveland — when healthy.
 A hand injury robbed him of some late-season productivity, but the overall body of work was clear enough to give him the benefit of the doubt.

 Another supposition is that he and Cousins develop a rapport.
-Then it’s the offense fits Pryor and vise versa. … None of these dots are too far to connect.
+Then it’s the offense fits Pryor and vice versa. … None of these dots are too far to connect.

 Provided Doctson contributes to a reasonable degree, and Crowder remains productive from the slot, Pryor has a legitimate shot at being a top-15 fantasy receiver in 2017.
 He has a contract on the line, and so does Cousins.